 A quick note on the difference

 Although toward vs towards mean the same thing, you must take note of your audience, whether American or British.
 Yet, making a mistake does not necessarily mean affecting the idea because it does not.
-Post questions about proper spelling, correct spellings, shorter spelling, vocabulary differences or anything from the article in the comment box below.
+Post questions about proper spelling, correct spellings, grammar tips, shorter spelling, vocabulary differences or anything from the article in the comment box below.